 Writing creatively is something that humans have been doing since the dawn of civilization.
 We are, by nature, storytellers.
 In this course we will study some examples of creative writing done by others, but mostly we will continue the conversation begun ages ago.
-Students are encouraged to draw upon their knowledge of art, theology, mythology, architecture, government, music, philosophy, theatre, film, and literature as triggers for their creative work both in poetry and prose fiction.
-While students are encouraged to explore and focus on the area (prose or poetry) that most interest them, students are required to compose pieces in both genres.
-We will be studying these areas through reading, lecture, analysis, discussion, activity, and interaction.
+In this university level course students will write and share their creative work in both poetry and prose fiction as well as read and comment on their classmates' writing.
+This course is structured as a writing workshop; therefore, students must be willing to read and write both during and outside of class time.
+While students are encouraged to focus on either prose or poetry, students are required to compose pieces in both genres.
 Offered for college credit.
-DMACC Course ENG 221 (3 credits)
+DMACC Course ENG 221 (3 credits).